shanhhe/comp250_Sensing_and_Manipulation/README.md

 OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS INFORMATION AND/OR SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Copyright (C) 2019-2024 Dimitrios Kanoulas except where specified
+Copyright (C) 2019-2024 Dimitrios Kanoulas and Eddie Edwards except where specified